-The Earlham College Alumni Council is pleased to announce Mat Johnson `93 and Anne Mathews-Younes `68 as the recipients of Earlham's 2018 Outstanding Alumni Award, and John Young `55 as the recipient of the Distinguished Service Award.
-The Alumni Awards ceremony will take place on Friday, September 21, 2018, during Homecoming and Reunion Weekend.
+The Earlham College Alumni Council was pleased to announce Mat Johnson `93 and Anne Mathews-Younes `68 as the recipients of Earlham's 2018 Outstanding Alumni Award, and John Young `55 as the recipient of the Distinguished Service Award.

 Outstanding Alumni Award

 Mat Johnson ’93, an award-winning American writer, holds an endowed chair at the University of Oregon.
 He is author of the novels Loving Day, Pym, Drop and Hunting in Harlem (which won the Hurston/Wright Legacy Award in fiction), the nonfiction novella The Great Negro Plot, and the comic books Right State, Incognegro and Dark Rain.

 After graduating from Earlham with majors in English and African American Studies, Johnson received a Thomas J. Watson Fellowship that allowed him to study the African-American diaspora in Europe and Africa while living in London.
 He received his M.F.A. from Columbia University and has taught at Rutgers College, Bard College, Columbia, Hope College and Temple University.

 In 2007, Johnson was the first recipient of the James Baldwin Fellowship and in 2011 was the Dos Passos Prize winner.
 Johnson’s writing, provocative and entertaining, addresses race and social issues both in the past and present day.

 Anne Mathews-Younes `68